 Volleyball is a sport beloved by all, from kids to the elderly.
-You have to start with the basics and these volleyball drills for beginners will get you started.
+Start with the basics by using these volleyball drills to get you started.

 Volleyball is the perfect blend of athleticism, sport-specific skills, and fun!
 However, “fun” doesn’t mean you don’t need to practice!
 Once you decide to start taking the sport more seriously, you’ll need to develop some basic skills first.
 Like any other sport, volleyball has a few sport-specific skills that you must master to be an effective player.